pace-neutrons/horace-euphonic-interface/doc/source/index.rst

 -------------------

-Euphonic is installed in a Python virtual environment at ``/usr/local/virtualenvs/euphonicenv`` and ``horace-euphonic-interface`` is already installed in Matlab as an add-on.
+Euphonic is installed in a Python virtual environment at ``/opt/euphonic`` and ``horace-euphonic-interface`` is already installed in Matlab as an add-on.
 To use Horace-Euphonic-Interface, you just have to make sure the Python version you are using in Matlab has a compatible version of Euphonic installed.
+To avoid Python/Matlab library collisions, you also need to set some library loading flags and import Euphonic as soon as Matlab is started.
 To do this, just add the following to your ``startup.m``:

 .. code-block:: matlab

-  pyenv('Version', '/usr/local/virtualenvs/euphonicenv/bin/python3');
+  pyenv('Version', '/opt/euphonic/bin/python3');
   py.sys.setdlopenflags(int32(10));
+  py.importlib.import_module('euphonic');

 Usage
 -----